Configuration¶

 max_inline_lines = 200 # files above this aren't inlined in fix prompts

-verify = "cargo check" # optional: override default verification command
+verify = ["cargo check"] # optional: override default verification

-The setup command runs once before the first build task.
+The setup commands run once before the first build task.
 Useful for project initialization that the LLM shouldn't handle.

 The verify and test commands override what Ossature uses to check generated code.
 If not set, the LLM determines verification commands per task based on the language and project structure.